Suggestions and Complaints

-Where the patient is incapable of providing consent due to illness or accident it may still be possible to deal with the complaint.
+Where the patient is incapable of providing consent due to illness, accident or mental capacity it may still be possible to deal with the complaint.
 Please provide the precise details of the circumstances which prevent this in your covering letter.

-We may still need to correspond directly with the patient, or may be able to deal direct with the third party and this will depend upon the authority provided.
+We may still need to correspond directly with the patient, or may be able to deal direct with the third party.
+This will depend on the wording of the authority provided.

 If you are Dissatisfied with the Outcome

-You have the right to approach the Ombudsman.
+You have the right to approach the following organisations.

-The Parliamentary and Health Service Ombudsman Millbank Tower, Millbank, London SW1P 4QP
+The Parliamentary and Health Service Ombudsman, Millbank Tower, 30 Millbank, London SW1P 4QP

 Tel: 0345 0154033 or visit the website by clicking here